GENI-NSF/geni-tools/CONTRIBUTING.md

  - `geni-tools` attempts to be python2.6 compatible, and is not python3.0 compatible
  - Use relative imports (`from __future__ import absolute_import`).
  - Use 4 space indents
+ - Name classes, methods, arguments and variables to describe their use.